FarronF/limerick-council-meetings/meetings/2024/04/18-Joint Policing Sub-Committee Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting of the Municipal District of Cappamore-Kilmallock - 14th December 2023.md

 It was noted that there was no aggravation or interaction involved in the house burglaries, and

-the fraud was all online, which is on the increase.--- 3
+the fraud was all online, which is on the increase.
+---
+3

 Report from Inspector Thompson